NOIKH/C-QS/README.md

 **factor** function is expecting 2 arguments, a number to factor and 33 Megabyte of malloced memory.\
 **factor** function try to return to you one factor of the given number if it's not a prime.\
-It's presented in  `main.c`, which is a demo.
+The function is presented in  `main.c`, which is a demo.

 # Basic use
 ```c